Learn the Symptoms of a Cardiac Arrest

 If you notice any of these symptoms and they’re not related to anything else you know of, like stomach problems, stress, etc., go to your doctor to determine the cause.

-If you know the symptoms and you detect them, you can prevent myocardial infarction, which is one of the main causes of death in the world.
-Take note of these warning signs.
+If you know the symptoms and detect them, you can prevent something as serious as cardiac arrest, one of the leading causes of death in the world.
+Take note of these signals that the body sends you and it will be easier for you.